nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

 The DELETE operation, managed by the delete::delete_database function, is responsible for deleting the SQLite database file.
 It waits for a duration before performing the deletion.
 If the database file exists, it is removed.

+### 🚀Optimized Rust Binary
+The following process is used to generate an optimized Rust binary:

+The cargo build --release command is used to build the Rust binary in release mode.
+The strip command is used to remove unnecessary symbols from the Rust binary.
+The upx command is used to compress the Rust binary.
+The optimized Rust binary is generated as a GitHub Actions artifact that can be downloaded.

 ### 📚User Instructions

 1. Clone this repository: